kcp-dev/enhancements/keps/core/0004-apibinding-resource-adoption.md

   with ownerReferences).** Unnecessary: kcp's storage model already has no per-object binding ownership, so stamping would add write amplification only to enable a mechanism that works without it.
+* **`Orphan` deletion policy (earlier draft of this KEP).** Deletion would release the finalizer and leave instances in storage, unreachable until a matching binding reappeared.
+Rejected in review: dangling objects are outside the resource model — they occupy etcd while being invisible to (and undeletable by) the user, which breaks object-count quota in both directions and invites unknown corner cases in anything that assumes every stored object is reachable through the API.
+  `WaitForSuccessor` provides the same decoupled-timing migration flow while keeping every instance covered by a live binding at all times; a stalled migration is a binding visibly stuck in `Terminating` rather than invisible bytes.

 ## Risks and Mitigations

-* **Stranded storage via `Orphan` without successor.** Explicit opt-in, warning event with instance counts, bounded by workspace lifetime.
+* **A `WaitForSuccessor` binding waits forever.** Explicit opt-in, visible as a `Terminating` binding with the `WaitingForSuccessor` condition listing exactly which group/resources lack a successor.
+Resolvable at any time by creating the successor or patching the policy back to `Delete`.
+Workspace deletion overrides the wait and cleans up regardless (workspace teardown deletes all content anyway).
 Default remains `Delete`.
-* **Adoption races (successor created concurrently with deletion).** Lock handover and lock release happen in a single LogicalCluster annotation update; a successor that misses the handover window finds the lock free and binds normally — instances reappear either way, since they were orphaned per the verified-successor rule.
+* **Adoption races (successor created concurrently with deletion).** Lock handover and lock release happen in a single LogicalCluster annotation update; with `WaitForSuccessor`, a successor that misses one evaluation is simply picked up on a later requeue — the deletion does not proceed without it.
 * **Split-brain across shards.** APIBindings, their LogicalCluster, and the bound instances are co-located on the consumer workspace's shard; the handover touches only shard-local state.
 Export/schema lookups go through the cache server as they already